SumoRobotLeague/MRK-2/README.md

 This repository contains example code, exercise solutions, and fully functional robot programs for the MRK-2 Sumo Robot Kit and board.
-It is an update of the MRK-1 repository created by Eric Ryan Harrison, editing to make necessary pin changes and an occosional improvement to the code functionality was accomplished by William J. Ashby
+It is an update of the MRK-1 repository created by Eric Ryan Harrison.
+Editing to make necessary pin changes and an occosional improvement to the code functionality was accomplished by William J. Ashby